-Recently, transgenderism has come to the forefront of controversial identity politics in America.
-Many transgender individuals feel “victimized” by Christians, most likely because of a misunderstanding of what Christians actually believe when it comes to human sexuality and sin.
-In this post, we clear up a bit of this confusion, and focus in on the Orthodox Church’s treatment of transgenderism.
+Recently, transgender individuals have come to occupy a position at the forefront of identity politics in America.
+Particular concern arises with regard to young children supposedly identifying as transgender before the onset of puberty, or in some cases, their parents deciding this for them.
+Many people who identify as transgender feel “victimized” by Christians, most likely because of a misunderstanding of what we actually believe when it comes to humanity’s relationship to God, human sexuality, and the nature of sin.
+In this post, we clear up a bit of this confusion, focusing on the teachings of the Orthodox Church regarding transgender individuals.

 Contrary to popular secular opinion, sex and gender are not separate things.
-This perspective is fairly new, becoming prominent only during and after the 1950s with the advent of modern gender and feminism theory.
+The perspective that they are separate is fairly new, becoming prominent only with the advent of modern gender and feminism theory in the 1950s.
 For millennia, societies functioned with two modes of humanity: male and female.

-In the beginning, God created man with these two modes (Genesis 1:27) and created them to be in communion with one another, just as the Persons of the Holy Trinity are in communion.
-God appropriates male and female as perfect companions for one another in marriage (Genesis 2:24), and as Christians we must exercise our love and sexuality within these parameters.
-Therefore, because transgenderism goes against the parameters set by God, it is unacceptable to Orthodox Christians.
+In the beginning, God created us male and female (Genesis 1:27) to be in communion with one another, just as the Persons of the Holy Trinity are in communion.
+He designed males and females to be perfect companions for one another in marriage (Genesis 2:24), and as Christians we must exercise our love and sexuality within these boundaries.

-Yes, we concede there are very rare cases in which God creates humans who are born intersex.
-However, these cases have little to no bearing on the current transgender movement, which focuses more on society’s acceptance and “tolerance” of a sinful lifestyle.
-We focus on said lifestyle moving forward.
+Yes, the Church understands there are rare cases in which God creates humans who are born intersex.
+However, these cases have little to no bearing on the current transgender movement, which focuses more on society’s acceptance and “tolerance” of a sinful lifestyle choice.

 Is it a sin to be transgender?

-1. Ever since he was seven years old, Matt didn’t feel like a boy.
+- Ever since he was seven years old, Matt didn’t feel like a boy.
 He experienced life as a girl and wanted to live life as that sex/gender, not the one which God created him.
 He struggled with these feelings every day, and wondered if they would ever go away.
 Because he knew God loved him, Matt decided not to “transition” to being a woman.
-Instead, he continued to struggle with his feelings of dysphoria every day.
+Instead, he continued to struggle toward holiness every day, denying himself and following Christ.

-2. Ever since she was seven years old, Gina didn’t feel like a girl.
+- Ever since she was seven years old, Gina didn’t feel like a girl.
 She experienced life as a boy and wanted to live life as that sex/gender, not the one which God created her.
 She struggled with these feelings every day, and wondered if they would ever go away.
-Eventually, she decided to “transition,” and after hormone therapy and sexual reassignment surgery, she “became” a man and went by the name, “Kyle.”
+Eventually, she decided to “transition,” and began living life as a boy.
+After hormone therapy and sexual reassignment surgery, she “became” a man and went by the name, “Kyle.”

-With respect to transgenderism, the Orthodox Church’s position is rather cut and dry: Divine Providence does not make mistakes.
+With respect to those who insist on identifying as transgender, the Orthodox Church holds a rather cut and dry position.
+Divine Providence does not make mistakes.
 There is a purpose to all circumstances in our life, even difficult and seemingly permanent ones, like gender dysphoria.
 Whatever we may feel, our maleness or femaleness is a biological, psychological and spiritual fact, rooted in our very being.

-It is important to note that the Orthodox Church never condemns or hates people.
-It condemns actions, specifically those that go against the commandments of God.
+It is important to note that the Orthodox Church does not condemn or hate anyone.
+Rather, She condemns actions, specifically those that go against the commandments of God.
 With spiritual guidance, anyone can find the love of Christ and seek true repentance for their sins.
 Wherever there is repentance, there is salvation.
 Even in the case of mutilation of the human body associated with a fair number of transgender individuals, they, too, can find peace.